-Our surveyors have extensive experience of valuing for lease extension and freehold purchases for both leaseholders and freeholders.
+Our surveyors have extensive experience of valuing for lease extension and freehold purchases from small studios to blocks with tens of flats.
 The majority of claims fall under the Leasehold Reform, Housing and Urban Development Act 1993 (the 1993 Act) but there are certain circumstances when the Landlord and Tenant Act 1987 (the 1987 Act) applies.

 Leaseholders have a choice between the formal route (via the service of a notice) or what is commonly called the ‘informal route’ (approaching the freeholder prior to serving a notice).
 Choosing between the multitude of options can be daunting but can be easily explained by a member of our team who will set out the best and most appropriate way forward.